Caring for aging parents with your siblings can raise a number of challenges.

 Make a concerted effort to put aside any issues from your growing up years when caring for aging parents.
 Several indicators that you or your siblings are holding onto past hurts and grudges include:

 - Emotions are not in proportion to the topic at hand.
 For instance, a heated argument ensues from what should be a simple discussion about transportation for Mom’s next doctor’s appointment.

 - Generalizations are being used, such as, “You ALWAYS have to criticize my decisions!”

 - You (or one of your siblings) claim to be the only one who really knows what Dad needs and how things should be done.

-Call Visiting Care Giving Services the leaders in Chesterfield home care and senior care in nearby communities, to find assistance in caring for your aging parents.
+Call Visiting Care Giving Services, the leaders in home care in O’Fallon, MO and nearby communities, to find assistance in caring for your aging parents.
 We’re here with reliable respite care services that allow you and your siblings plenty of time for self-care, easing stress and anxiety and providing the peace of mind you need.
 You can reach us any time at (636) 493-9058.
 See our Service Area page for a full listing of the communities we serve.